 Postscript – About Bellingen

-We have been visiting Bellingen Shire for the last thirty years, and moved a house onto our bush block nearly twenty years ago.
-Bellingen (estab.
-1870), in the Bellinger Valley on the Mid North Coast of New South Wales.
-Bellingen is well known as a picturesque, well-preserved country town.
-In former times, it was the centre of a thriving dairy and timber industry, and in more recent times, as a popular tourist transit between the university city of Armidale and the country music capital of Tamworth, and the Pacific “holiday coast” of Coffs Harbour, Sawtell, Urunga, and Nambucca Heads, with their sand, surf and sun.
+We have been visiting Bellingen Shire for the last thirty years, and moved a house onto our bush block over twenty years ago.
+Bellingen, the Bellinger Valley on the Mid North Coast of New South Wales, is well known as a picturesque, well-preserved (founded in 1870) country town.
+In former times, it was the centre of a thriving dairy and timber industry, and more recently, as a popular tourist spot between the university city of Armidale and the country music capital of Tamworth to the west, and the Pacific “holiday coast” of Coffs Harbour, Sawtell, Urunga, and Nambucca Heads, to the east, with their sand, surf and sun.

-Between the two is the rolling, high country escarpment of the New England Plateau with its gorges and waterfalls, and the world-heritage Dorrigo National Park with it timeless, untouched rainforests – a “land that time forgot”.
+Between the two is the Great Dividing Range, the rolling, high country escarpment of the New England Plateau with its gorges and waterfalls, and the world-heritage Dorrigo National Park with it timeless, untouched rainforests – a “land that time forgot”.
 And linking them all, the old trunk road, aptly if touristically named Waterfall Way.

 Bellingen is popular for its cafes and coffee shops, craft industries and shops, music festivals, and federation facades.
 It’s visual appeal, and it’s bucolic rural environs have seen the town used on many occasions as a film location.
 In the seventies, it was a Mecca for young people seeking an alternative lifestyle.
-The hills thereabout are still scattered with cooperatives and communes, or, in local council-speak, multiple occupancy.
-In those days, no love was lost between the “hippies” and the farmers and loggers, and politics were dominated by the rural, conservative “born to rule” National and Country Party.
-Nowadays, it’s heir, the National Party still dominates the political scene, but its clear majorities decrease election by election, and the turn of the century, there may no longer be a National Party member.
-But demographics do change.
-The hippies’ children and the farmers kids grew up together, attended the high school together, played, partied, and paired, and now, there are grand children and great grandchildren.
+The hills thereabout are still scattered with cooperatives and communes, or, in local council-speak, multiple occupancies.
+In the old days, no love was lost between the “hippies” and the farmers and loggers, and politics were dominated by the rural, conservative “born to rule” National and Country Party.
+Nowadays, it’s heir, the National Party still dominates the political scene, but its clear majorities decrease fractionally election by election, and by the turn of the century, there may no longer be a National Party member.
+But demographics do change, as does society.
+The hippies’ children and the farmers’ kids grew up together, attended the high school together, played, partied, and paired together, and now, there are grand children and great grandchildren.